LotteVictor/NicheEvolution/README.md

 The model as presented here was used for the research in "The degree of spatial variation relative to temporal variation influences evolution of dispersal", C.S.
 Sieger & T. Hovestadt, 2020, Oikos,  https://doi.org/10.1111/oik.07567

+It was part of the doctoral research of C.S.
+Sieger, whose full  dissertation can be found here: https://opus.bibliothek.uni-wuerzburg.de/frontdoor/index/index/docId/21669

 License: GNU Affero General Public License v3.0
 TERMS AND CONDITIONS